karmakrafts/karma-conventions/README.md

 ### How to use it

-First, add the official Karma Krafts maven repository to your `settings.gradle.kts`:
+First, add the official Maven Central repository to your `settings.gradle.kts`:

 ```kotlin
 pluginManagement {